lewistan1/mood_lamp/README.md

-# 🌈 MoodLamp – Wi-Fi Controlled Interactive LED & Servo Lamp
+# 🌈 The Tower – Wi-Fi Controlled Interactive LED & Servo Lamp

 MoodLamp is a Wi-Fi–enabled interactive lighting system built using an **ESP32 supermini**, **NeoPixel LED rings**, **servo motors**, and an **Android application**.
 It supports real-time colour control, brightness adjustment, rainbow animations, and physical touch interaction.